 Real Estate Videography is a booming business, and for good reason.
 The power of video to tell your story in an engaging way is unsurpassed by any other medium.
 If you are considering getting started in this industry but don’t know where to begin, worry not!
-This article will provide the basics on how to get started with Real Estate videography and produce a professional-looking video that you can be proud of.
+This article will provide the basics on how to get started producing professional-looking property tour video that you can be proud of.

 Obtain the Right Equipment